GMEC Subcommittee on Quality Improvement and Patient Safety

 - Jennifer Pierce, MD (MCI Gynecology Oncology)

-- Frank Rutugliano, MD, PGY-II (Surgery)
+- Frank Rutigliano, MD, PGY-III (Surgery)

 University of South Alabama Health System